 Possible Causes of a Soft Brake Pedal

-Brake fluid does not compress much, but air does.
-When air is trapped in the lines, calipers, ABS hydraulic unit, or wheel cylinders, some pedal travel is spent compressing those air pockets instead of applying the brakes firmly.
+Brake fluid does not compress much, but trapped air does.
+When air enters the hydraulic system, part of your pedal travel gets used compressing those air pockets instead of pushing the calipers or wheel cylinders firmly, so the pedal feels spongy and often improves briefly after pumping.

-- Problem started after brake work or low fluid level
+- Problem started after brake work, a low-fluid event, or a component replacement

 - Low brake fluid in the reservoir

-- Wetness around a wheel, hose, backing plate, or under the vehicle
+- Wetness at a wheel, along a brake line, or under the master cylinder area

 - Brake warning light on some vehicles